 association of ‘barren’ and ‘pride’makes the question rhetorical.
 The logical

 relation of sexual pride and barren verse has already been considered in the

-increase sonnets and the poetry and increase sonnets.
+increase sonnets and the increase to poetry sonnets.
 Yet the Poet is aware

 that to many ears his poetry does not have ‘variation or quick change’ (76.2).